 The fiscal multiplier effect occurs when an initial injection into the economy causes a bigger final increase in national income.

-For example, if the government increased spending by £1 billion, there would be an initial increase in Aggregate Demand of £1bn.
-However, if this injection eventually caused Real GDP to increase by £2 billion, then the Multiplier would have a value of 2.0
+For example, if the government increased spending by £1 billion but this caused real GDP to increase by a total of £1.7 billion, then the multiplier would have a value of 1.7.

-- If the government spent an extra £2 billion on the NHS this would cause salaries / wage to increase by £2 billion, therefore National Income will increase by £2 billion.
+- If the government spent an extra £3 billion on the NHS this would cause salaries/wage to increase by £3 billion; therefore National Income will increase by £3 billion.

 - For example, if they spent 50% of the extra income there would be another £1 billion injected into the economy. e.g. shopkeepers would earn money from increased sales.